George Floyd protests in Indiana: Kokomo

 A former correctional officer injured two people in a hit-and-run against a group of protesters on May 30.
 Protesters blocked streets on June 1 and demanded consequences for the driver, who was arrested and charged with three counts the next day.

 Lafayette

 Around 1,200 protested at a peaceful march on May 31.
 Despite a largely peaceful protest, minor vandalism occurred and tear gas and rubber bullets were fired without warning.
 Protests in following days were smaller and more unruly, with five arrests and significantly more police force being used.

 Marion

 Two high school students joined the national protest on Friday, May 29.
 By Saturday May 30, 40 other protesters had joined them.
 By Sunday, May 31 more than 100 protesters had gathered outside the courthouse.

 Martinsville

 Around 80 people met at the Morgan County courthouse square to protest in support of Black Lives Matter on June 7.
 The group was met by at least 30 counter-protesters, some of whom were armed.

+Michigan City

+Around 200 people congregated for a planned protest on May 31.
+Participants marched to the city's police station, guided by a planned police presence.
+The protest was largely peaceful, though by nightfall, violence had broken out at Lighthouse Premium Outlet Mall.
+Windows at the mall were broken, and reports were made of bottles being thrown at police.
+The chief of police and mayor both acknowledged the demonstrators who protested in peace.